Amboid/mynotes/README.md

 # MyNotes
-Simple script for store own notes with text, links or files.
+Simple script for storing your own notes with text, links or files.

 # Install
 0) Put the files in the desired directory